-Although some customers who give feedback are probably paid by the companies, such comments could be very useful to include in a product demo.
+Although the companies probably pay some customers who give feedback, such comments could be very useful to include in a product demo.
 That’s because it helps an item or service be more relatable to everyday people.

 The video progresses to show Sandwich Video’s employees using Slack’s features for seven months.
 They marveled at how simple it was to finish tasks and communicate with colleagues.

-The once-hesitant company head admitting how well Slack fit into the business’s culture It was superior to his previous methods.
+The once-hesitant company head is admitting how well Slack fit into the business’s culture.
+It was superior to his previous methods.
 There’s also a secondary theme that lists Slack’s compatibility with other programs.
-It encourages people who might be willing to give it a try, but aren’t yet open to doing away with former methods.
+It encourages people who might be willing to give it a try but aren’t yet open to doing away with former methods.

 One of the most helpful aspects of this video is its realism.
-While watching it, you might not get the sense anything the people say is forced.
-Dialog is delivered in a genuine tone, using casual language.
-If you decide to get testimonials to use in your product demo, follow the inspiring lead of the Slack video.
+While watching it, you don't get the sense that people have to force anything they say.
+The dialog is delivered in a genuine tone, using casual language.
+If you decide to use testimonials in your product demo videos, then follow the inspiring lead of the Slack video.

 Photo credit: Unsplash